luiswirth/bsc-thesis/src/appendix.typ

 == SLEPc

-SLEPc dependes on PETSc and therefore needs to be installed after it and told it's location.
+SLEPc depends on PETSc and therefore needs to be installed after it and told it's location.
 For this we set the `PETSC_DIR` environment variable to point to the PETSc installation directory.